 Induction cooktops are the new talk of the town.
 Though gas stoves are still in use, many homeowners are switching to an induction cooktop.
-The main difference between a traditional gas stove and induction cooktop is instead of thermal conduction, induction cooktop uses magnetic induction through electricity.
-However, when it comes to choosing between induction cooktop and gas stoves, many homeowners find it difficult to decide the best option for their kitchen.
+The main difference between a traditional gas stove and an induction cooktop is instead of thermal conduction, the induction cooktop uses magnetic induction through electricity.
+However, when it comes to choosing between induction cooktops and gas stoves, many homeowners find it difficult to decide the best option for their kitchen.
 So, in this blog, we discuss the difference between induction cooktop and gas stove to help you make the right decision.

-The first question that comes to the mind is what makes it different from the traditional gas stoves that we use.
-Here are some of the main features of Induction Cooktop:
+The first question that comes to mind is what makes it different from the traditional gas stoves that we use.
+Here are some of the main features of the Induction Cooktop:

-Pre-set Menu Options
+1. Pre-set Menu Options

 The induction cooktops from some of the renowned brands such as KENT come with pre-set menu options.
 The feature touch buttons make using the appliance a breeze.
 All you need to do is select the desired option from the pre-set menu.
-Starting from boiling milk, making chapatis, curry, dosas to soup, there is a lot that the induction cooktop can do with a single touch.
+Starting from boiling milk, to making chapatis, curry, and dosas to soup, there is a lot that the induction cooktop can do with a single touch.

-Makes Cooking Comfortable
+2. Makes Cooking Comfortable

 In hot and humid places, cooking in the traditional gas stoves is a hassle.
 The heat generated from the gas stoves makes cooking extremely uncomfortable.
 Induction cooktops, however, don’t generate a lot of heat so that you can cook in comfort.

-Faster than Gas Stove
+3. Faster than Gas Stove

-Easy to Clean
+4. Easy to Clean

 The glass-top surface of induction cooktops makes it easy to clean the appliance as compared to a traditional gas stove.
-Even if you spill something on the cooktop, the spilled food will fall on a cool surface as compared to tradition stoves, which makes cleaning a breeze.
+Even if you spill something on the cooktop, the spilled food will fall on a cool surface as compared to traditional stoves, which makes cleaning a breeze.
 Cleaning the surface of a gas stove is a lot more difficult as the heat spreads making the surface hot.

-Safe to Use
+5. Safe to Use

 Induction cooktops are a safer option for cooking as compared to traditional gas stoves.
-The induction cooktop from renowned brands come with an overheating protection feature.
+The induction cooktop from renowned brands comes with an overheating protection feature.
 So, in case you forget to switch off the induction cooktop, it will automatically switch off along with an alarm.
 A traditional gas stove, however, doesn’t have any such safety feature.

 The Final Words

 Those were some of the differences between a gas stove and an induction cooktop.
-When choosing between the two, make sure you weigh the priorities, safety concern and also the budget before making the final decision.
+When choosing between the two, make sure you weigh the priorities, safety concerns, and also budget before making the final decision.
 You can check out the variety of induction cooktops by KENT to find out more about the safety features and advantages.